You can find our program portfolio here.

 If you have prepared all required documents, the process can take from 10 days to 8 weeks, depending on availability of appointments in each embassy.

 Constructor University is happy to provide its Graduate Students with attractive and affordable accommodation off-campus in the city of Bremen (room only).
-The fee for accommodation for one academic year (nine months) is 4.000 Euro.
+The fee for accommodation for one year (twelve months) is 5500 Euro.
 During the application process, students can decide whether they would like to use this service offered by our university or whether they prefer to find an individual accommodation on their own.

 Read more about our housing solutions.